 BGB: This is Boardgame Babylon, so out with your dirty secrets.
 What DON’T you want to tell me about this game?

-BGB: Thanks for telling us a bit about Guild Masters.
+BGB: Thanks for telling us a bit about Kung Pao Chicken.
 Let’s wrap up with the key specifics (play time, number of players, and the link to the game) and also, since I think you can tell a lot about a person by understanding their sense of humor, what’s a good joke to close this interviewette?

 DISCLOSURE: Boardgame Babylon is not liable for damage to your sensibilities from the jokes these game designers submit.